Geeta015/Play-Store-Data-analysis-using-Tableau/README.md

 Dashboard provides information about app popularity and user interactions.It examines the feelings and thoughts that users have concerning the apps and draws attention to the revenue trends and financial performance of apps.

 **Tableau Story**
-This effort culminates with a coherent Tableau narrative that facilitates easy navigation between the many data viewpoints of interaction, sentiment, and revenue for users in a seamless and user-friendly manner.
+This work concludes in a cohesive Tableau narrative that makes it simple and intuitive for users to navigate between the many data perspectives of engagement, sentiment, and revenue.

 **Conclusion**
 The final Tableau narrative style provides a thorough grasp of the complex nature of the Play Store data, enabling more thoughtful deliberation.